Der Waffenschmied: Synopsis

-Liebenau in the role of the jealous journeymen Konrad, accuses Marie, of having a tryst with a count.
+Liebenau in the role of the jealous journeyman Konrad, accuses Marie, of having a tryst with a count.
 After a short argument they are reconciled.
 In an intricate kissing scene, which also Irmentraut and Georg are involved, the suspicious Stadinger bursts in and tries in vain to find out who kissed who.
 Stadinger decides Konrad is fickle.
 The confusion becomes even greater when in waddles the Knight Adelhof, who warns Stadinger that Count Liebenau would like to see Konrad married to Marie.
 But Stadinger doesn't like the journeyman Konrad.
 Stadinger decides to marry his daughter off to Georg so that neither Konrad nor the Count will get her.
 Georg declines the offer.

 At Stadinger's celebration Georg has to sing a song (War einst ein junger Springinsfeld).
 The party is abruptly interrupted by the Irmentraut who says that the Count has kidnapped his daughter.
 In fact the Count has put on this kidnapping by his men, so that as Konrad he can rescue her.
 He hopes that Stadinger will then give him Marie's hand out of gratitude.
 Stadinger thinks of sending her to a nunnery instead since he doesn't like Konrad.